udayakumar-s/ej2-angular-docs/ej2-angular/grid/excel-export/adding-header-and-footer.md

 ---
 layout: post
 title: Adding header and footer in Angular Grid component | Syncfusion
-description: Learn here all about Adding header and footer in Syncfusion ##Platform_Name## Grid component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Adding header and footer in Syncfusion Angular Grid component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Adding header and footer
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Adding header and footer in Angular Grid component